bitherder/use_db/README.markdown

 UseDb
 =====

-by David Stevenson
-ds@elctech.com
+This plugin allows you to use multiple databases in your rails application.

 Usage
 -----

-This plugin allows you to use multiple databases in your rails application.
 You can switch the database for a model in the following manner:

     class MyModel < ActiveRecord::Base
-      use_db :prefix => "secdb_", :suffix => "_cool"
+      use_db :prefix => 'secdb_', :suffix => '_cool'
     end

 or, if you have a `config/use_db.yml` file with a `secdb` specification (see description later in this file):

     class MyModel < ActiveRecord::Base
-      use_db "secdb"
+      use_db 'secdb'
     end

-`ActiveRecord::Base.use_db` can take a prefix and a suffix (only 1 of which is required) which are prepended and appended onto the current `RAILS_ENV`.
+`ActiveRecord::Base.use_db` can take a prefix and a suffix (only 1 of which is required) that are prepended and appended onto the current `RAILS_ENV`.
 In the above example, I would have to make the following database entries to my database.yml: